woshixuhao/Discovery_of_soild_consititutive/README.md

 # Discovery_of_soild_consititutive
-The data and codes for the paper "Graphic-symbolic regression for constitutive law discovery in solids: towards generalizable and interpretable data-driven modeling"
+The data and codes for the paper "Beyond empirical models: Discovering constitutive laws in solids with graph-based equation discovery"

 # Environments
 python==3.12.4